 The weather where we're going is highly variable - we're likely to get a bit of everything (bright sunshine, cloud, rain and possibly even snow).
-Temperatures in early June typically range from 3°C to 11°C (but could be colder or warmer).
+Temperatures in late May and early June typically range from 3°C to 11°C (but could be colder or warmer).
 With appropriate clothing, this can be exhilarating and not at all uncomfortable.
 It is very warm on the ship - many people wander around in T-shirts.

 We'll have quite a few days at sea.
 Sea conditions are hard to predict, of course.
-Mark has done similar journeys through the North Atlantic many times: one (many years ago, much earlier in the season) was bad, a few have been rough enough to make a small number of passengers feel sick, many have been with a swell but perfectly comfortable, and quite a few have been glassy calm.
+Mark has done similar journeys through the North Atlantic many times: a few have been rough enough to make a small number of passengers feel sick, many have been with a swell but perfectly comfortable, and quite a few have been glassy calm.